 Centers of Excellence

-Scientists and institutes of the physics department take an active part in three centers of excellence.
+Scientists and institutes of the physics department take an active part in two centers of excellence.

 KIT Center for Elementary Particle and Astroparticle Physics (KCETA)